Lakens/statistical_inferences/docs/02-errorcontrol.md

 C) When the alpha level is high, combined with either low power or substantial bias (e.g., p-hacking).
 D) When power is low and p-hacking is high (regardless of the % of true hypotheses one examines).

 **Q5**: Set the “% of a priori true hypotheses” slider to 0%.
 Set the “% of p-hacked studies” slider to 0%.
-Set the “α level” slider to 5%.
+Set the “$\alpha$ level” slider to 5%.
 Play around with the power slider.
 Which statement is true?
 **Without *p*-hacking, when the alpha level is 5%, and when 0% of the hypotheses are true, **

 A) the proportion of false positives for all experiments we have performed is 100%.